DanySK/course-laboratory-of-software-systems/slides/content/22-ddd-elements/_index.md

 * Service Boundaries delineated according:
     * *Purpose* - each microservice should be extremely functionally cohesive
     * *Transactions* - each microservice must reduce issues related to transaction collaboration among domain entities
-    * *Choreography* - excellent domain isolation might generate a overhead in communications
+    * *Choreography* - excellent domain isolation might generate overhead in communications

 * Data Isolation
     * Avoid all kind of coupling, especially shared data schemas and databases (used as integration point)